European Law and Global Risk (LLM)

-As a student, you choose your master today and you will enter the job market tomorrow.
-But, currently, the world and the demands in the labour market may rapidly change in the timespan of a few years.
-This program is designed to help you to “learn how to learn” and how to become experts in EU law without running the risk to gain only sectorial knowledge in one field.
+This program is designed to help you 'learn to learn' to make sure you become a dynamic and flexible expert in European law, without becoming too specialized in only one field.
 It is the best possible stepping stone for all-round legal professionals taking on inter-connected legal challenges arising from structural global risks.

-As a Master of Laws with a specialization in European Law and Global Risk, you have opportunities to national, European and global legal careers.
-You are well prepared for a career as a lawyer in a national and international law firm, European institutions, diplomacy, European and international courts, multinational enterprises, and NGOs.
+As a Master of Laws with a specialization in European Law and Global Risk, you are prepared for national, European and global legal careers.
+You are ready for a career as a lawyer in national and international law firms, European institutions, diplomacy, European and international courts, multinational enterprises and NGOs.

 - EU Lawyers within national and international governmental organizations

 - EU Lawyers at national and international law firms